 It was at this point that Jill Furmanovsky retired with Noel and Liam to the comfort of the pub whilst Rob was left to shoot portraits of the remaining three band members.
 A further 9 master holograms were exposed making 24 in total.

-Over the proceeding weeks Rob devoted himself to creating glass plate white light reflection display holograms from the various master holograms, selecting the best portraits and determining the colour, composition and 3D image plane for the final works.
+Over the succeeding weeks Rob devoted himself to creating glass plate white light reflection hologram artworks from the various master holograms, selecting the best portraits and determining the visual attributes of size, colour, composition, dimensionality and 3D image plane for the final works.

 Soon after the shoot, in September 1997, Jill Furmanovsky requested that she show Robs portraits in her her exhibition of Oasis photographs entitled 'Was There Then'.
 NB: Sadly erroneous credits were given in both the exhibition itself and its catalogue.